ClimateMisinformation/Scrapers/README.md

     You're done.
 Wait for your code to get reviewed and merged.

 ## Git workflow
 We do not yet need to deploy to a production env many times per day so we will use the GitHub flow strategy to merge changes.
-It  is described here https://guides.github.com/introduction/flow/
+It  is described here https://guides.github.com/introduction/flow/.
+The only GitHub Flow rule is  **Anything in the master branch is deployable**    Each change is reviewed on a feature branch then merged into master.